Last Update: 10/16/19

 - Barnes & Noble

-Forced Arbitration Is a Reality in the 21st Century
+Forced Arbitration In Florida Is a Reality in the 21st Century

 Advocacy groups call this new trend “forced arbitration” and argue that arbitration clauses placed into contracts for goods and services bought in this country end up denying the buyer some basic rights — including the right to form a class action.